uaraven/shelastic/readme.md

         Enter configuration parameters, one per line, finish with ;
         index.routing.allocation.require._name: "host1"
         index.routing.allocation.require._ip:  "host2";

 2. Enter configuration on a command line.
 Everything after index name will be interpreted as configuration in YAML syntax.

         > index configure index-name index.routing.allocation.require._name (host1)

    _Warning_: May change in future version.

     As commands are interpreted using shell rules, quotes and double quotes will be used to enclose multi-word parameters.
 Use parenthesis to pass string parameters.
 Parenthesis will be replaced with quotes in REST call.

 ### Specific use cases

-*Disable all hosts but one*
+Case: *Disable all hosts but one*

 Steps to execute

 - change number of replicas for index to 0

 - Move all shards to one node

         PUT /<index>/_settings
         {
         "settings": {
             "index.routing.allocation.require._name": "enabled_node",
             }
         }